whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-25-Escape-Monthly-May-2015-Review.md

 <center><img src='/images/EscapeMonthlyMay2015Book.jpg'></center>
 <DL>
+<DT>Collectors Addition Key Chain - Celebrating 100 years</DT>
+<DD>Made in the USA - $12.50</DD>
+<p>The keychain is stated as a collectors item since it’s made by hand to mark the 100th anniversary of the Rocky Mountains and is only made once.
+Because of that fact, I won’t argue on the stated retail value of this keychain, although it does seem inflated.
+It's not my favorite design, but I’ll happily accept another keychain to my collection.</p>
+</DL>
+<DL>
 <DT>Moon Travel Book - Montana & Wyoming</DT>
-<DD>Retail value $19.99</DD>
+<DD>Retail value $15.72</DD>
-<blockquote>Travel photographer don pitcher reveals the splendors of yellow- stone park and grand teton, from the sought-after vacation town of jackson and a world-class museum complex in cody to the gorgeous badlands topography of old-west dubois.</blockquote>
+<blockquote>Freelance writer and editor Carter G. Walker introduces you to the best of Montana and Wyoming, from the towering pines of Montana’s Glacier Country to the art scene and high style of Jackson Hole and Cody.
+A longtime resident of Montana, Walker has plenty of unique trip ideas to offer, including a Seven-Day Glacier Road Trip, Native American History & Culture, and Small Town Rodeos: The Biggest Parties in the West.
+Whether you’re looking to see bison and elk in Yellowstone National Park or attend the Fourth of July Rodeo in Livingston, Moon Montana & Wyoming gives you the tools you need to create a more personal and memorable experience.</blockquote>
 <p>Escape Monthly always includes a Moon travel book in every box they send out.
 And since this month’s theme is Rocky Mountains, the book is about Montana & Wymoning (including Yellowstone, Grand Teton & Glacier National Park).</p>
-</DL>
-<DL>
-<DT>Collectors Addition Key Chain</DT>
-<DD>Made in the USA - $12.50</DD>
-<p>The keychain is stated as a collectors item since it’s made by hand to mark the 100th anniversary of the Rocky Mountains and is only made once.
-Because of that fact, I won’t argue on the stated retail value of this keychain.
-Although not my favorite design, I’ll happily accept another keychain to my collection.</p>
 </DL>
 <center><img src='/images/EscapeMonthlyMay2015Bath.jpg'></center>
 <DL>